 In the lessons she would check that I had practised my scales, then hear the piece she had set, point out the many mistakes, and set me to work at putting right the various things that, without her help, I had learnt wrong.

-This approach at least compensated for the fact that her expectations of me learning the piece independently were probably misplaced.
+This approach at least compensated for the fact that her expectations of me learning the piece independently were probably a little misplaced!
 And provided I didn’t make a complete mess of the piece, there might be time left at the end of the lesson, in which case we could fit in a bit of aural training and/or sight reading.
 We never played duets though, or improvised.
 And music theory was mostly “left for a rainy day”.

 It’s easy to shoot down that approach, but let’s remember that many of us have learnt that way and lived to tell the tale!
 Clearly it’s not all bad.
 But can we offer something better?